jasonbhart/htpc-download-box/README.md

 #### Configuration

-You should be able to login on the web UI (`localhost:8112`, replace `localhost` by your machine ip if needed).
+You should be able to login on the web UI (`localhost:8112`, replace `localhost` by your download box ip if needed).

 ![Deluge Login](img/deluge_login.png)

 The default password is `deluge`.
 You are asked to modify it, I chose to set an easy one since deluge won't be accessible from outside my local network.
-NOTE: you must set some password or Heimdall will not know to ping Deluge for stats, so just keep it easy to remember and simple to type.
+NOTE: you must set some form of a password or Heimdall will not know to ping Deluge for stats, so just keep it easy to remember and simple to type.

-The running deluge daemon should be automatically detected and appear as online, you can connect to it.
+The running deluge daemon should be automatically detected and appear as online, where you can select to connect to it.

 ![Deluge daemon](img/deluge_daemon.png)